esteveslima/express-template/README.md

  - [Docker] - Services containerization (vscode extension should also be installed)

   Each service has a `Dockerfile` and `Dockerfile.dev` with a few configurations to create a node js container image and copy the server inside of it,for production and development consecutivelly(`.dev` is useful for automatic changes and testing).

   A `.dockerignore` is also set to filter files copied to the container.

-  The file s are configured to build a standalone server.
+  The files are configured to build a standalone server.

   To speed up the build process and illustrate, each service also has a bash script that stop/remove any existing image/container and build/run it with a few configurations like forward publishing port to host, autorestarting and running in background.